Skip to content

 Adding Custom Keywords

-You can add additional task keywords in the plugin settings:
+You can add custom task keywords in the plugin settings.
+Keywords are organized into four groups, each with specific styling and behavior:

 1. Go to TODOseq settings

-3. Enter comma-separated capitalized keywords (e.g., FIXME, HACK, REVIEW)
+3. Enter comma-separated capitalized keywords in the appropriate group field

 Examples: